sku0x20/sku0x20.github.io/about.markdown

 * "Growing Object-Oriented, Guided by Test" *by Steve Freeman And Nat Pryce*

 ### Network
-I also have interest in Networking and currently reading "Computer Networking" *by Kurose And Rose*
+I also have interest in Networking.
+Currently reading "Computer Networking" *by Kurose And Rose*

 ### Misc
-I have created some apps so I know a bit of *Android Framework* too.
+I have created some apps so I know a bit of *Android Framework*.

 Android Libraries I used in some of my projects:
 * Dagger